 Sending money to Egypt is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in Egypt but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Egypt.

 Whether you want to transfer $200 or $1,000 to Egypt, it helps to know how you can get your money across to the recipient without suffering significant losses in transfer fees.
 Below are some of the frequently used ways to send money to Egypt.